mng827/ecg-classification-public/reports/REPORT.md

 For deployment, I believe the best approach is to package the application and its dependencies into a container (i.e., Docker container).
 Containerization allows for portability, scalability, and environment consistency.
-Containers can be scaled out quickly using a container orchestrator if there is an increase in demand.
+Containers can be scaled out quickly if there is an increase in demand using container orchestration tools.

-The script to build the docker container would fetch a specific version of the model from the model registry and copy the code for pre-processing and generating predictions to form a complete application.
+The script to build the Docker container would fetch a specific version of the model from the model registry and copy the code for pre-processing and generating predictions to form a complete application.

 Monitoring the deployed system is another big task in real world.
 Model predictions would presumably be displayed to the clinicians to help them make decisions.
-However, to avoid bias, clinicians should perform the classification independently without seeing the model predictions.
+However, to avoid bias when measuring model performance, clinicians should perform the classification independently without seeing the model predictions.
 New data, model predictions on the new data, as well as the clinician labels should be recorded in a database.
-On a specific frequency, e.g., once a week, an application would search through the database and compare model predictions with clinician labels to check model performance.
+At regular intervals, e.g., once a week, an application would search through the database and compare model predictions with clinician labels to check model performance.
 These results should then be displayed on a dashboard or e-mailed to the model owners.